realsohel/weather-app-internship/README.md

-# To run the project: npm run start
+## To run the project : npm run start